kevinkh89/technical-writing/muitable-crypto-rates/README.md

 export default App;
 ```

-use the `npm start` command to spin up the react server.visit `localhost:3000`you should see a text on the screen says `test`.
+use the `npm start` command to spin up the react server. visit `localhost:3000`you should see a text on the screen that says `test`.
 we are all set to build our `Table` component.

 ### Table component

-we'll use the `Table` component of `mui`.under the hood `mui` use the native table element for this component.create a file and call it `Table.js`.create another file named `CoinBody.js`.that's where the table body resides.first of all import the neccessary components:
+we'll use the `Table` component of `mui`.under the hood `mui` use the native table element for this component. create a file and call it `Table.js`.create another file named `CoinBody.js`.that's where the table body resides. first of all import the necessary components:
 (we'll show the skeleton component while the data is loading)

 ```js